 Included in software in Note 7 are costs incurred by AAMVA as part of a federally funded program to build the CDLIS software.
-AAMVA charges user fees for the use of the software.
-As of September 30, 2023 and 2022, AAMVA had cumulative unspent program income of \$22,663,351 and \$24,282,790, respectively, that was restricted to be used to operate and maintain CDLIS, fund future modernization efforts for CDLIS, and fund other activities related to CDLIS and other federal transportation program objectives jointly approved by AAMVA and the Federal Motor Carrier Safety Administration (FMCSA) in accordance with the Cooperative Agreement with the U.S. Department of Transportation.
-This amount includes allocated investment gain (loss) totaling \$438,225 and \$(1,910,188) for the years ended September 30, 2023 and 2022, respectively.
+AAMVA charged user fees for the use of the software through September 30, 2023.
+As of September 30, 2024 and 2023, AAMVA had cumulative unspent program income of \$15,151,413 and \$22,663,350, respectively, that was restricted to be used to operate and maintain CDLIS, fund future modernization efforts for CDLIS, and fund other activities related to CDLIS and other federal transportation program objectives jointly approved by AAMVA and the Federal Motor Carrier Safety Administration (FMCSA) in accordance with the Cooperative Agreement with the U.S. Department of Transportation.
+This amount includes allocated investment gains for the year ended September 30, 2024 and 2023 totaling \$1,349,781 and \$438,225, respectively.